bhattin82/DueDateCalculator/README.md

 1. The current year is not a leap year.
 2. The weekday entered is consistent with the date entered.
 3. The weekday is only entered as an integer.

+Lastly, this project was completed without using any external libraries for date and time.